charlesxu90/phbuilder/README.md

 creates directories corresponding to pH 1 to 9, with each subdirectory containing two replicates (each containing the appropriate input files for `gmx mdrun`).

-The minor change is at step 7, when parameters are generated, `phbuilder genparams` needs to be called with `-titr` option:
+The minor change is at step 7.
+When parameters are generated, `phbuilder genparams` needs to be called with the `-titr` option:

 ```
 phbuilder genparams -f phneutral.pdb -ph 4.0 -titr
 ```

-This will set ph to sting "ph" as well as all ph-dependent terms for pKa values in multisite groups (e.g. $\lambda_1$ of histidine).
-Those ph-dependent strings will be read by `create_titration.py` and modified according to the ph value for a particular somulation.
-Note, however, that ph value is still recommended to be passed as input to `phbuilder genparams`.
-Minimization and equilibration files will be generated for a provided ph value.
+This will set the pH value to the string "ph", as well as all pH-dependent terms for pKa values in multisite groups (e.g. $\lambda_1$ of histidine).
+Those pH-dependent strings will be read by `create_titration.py` and modified according to the pH value for a particular somulation.
+Note however that a pH value is still required to be passed as input to `phbuilder genparams`.
+Minimization and equilibration files will be generated for this provided pH.

 # Performing parameterizations